 The THAAD issue touches on the question of nuclear strategic stability.
-Both the US and China have taken steps recently to modernize their nuclear arsenals, which in turn has affected their strategies.
+Both the US and China have taken steps recently to improve their nuclear arsenals or to alter their strategies.
 This has resulted in uncomfortable adjustments in the nuclear relationship.
-BMD is inherently problematic for nuclear strategic stability insofar as it raises the possibility, however small, that the possessor of BMD can avoid retaliatory attacks by an adversary.
+BMD inherently challenges nuclear strategic stability insofar as it raises the possibility, however small, that the possessor of BMD can avoid retaliatory attacks by an adversary.
 This degrades the adversary's confidence in its deterrent and thus increases the value of preemptive attacks for both sides (strategic instability).
 While the US and China effectively have a relationship of mutual deterrence at the nuclear level, only China explicitly embraces a "no first use" policy.
-In the Chinese perspective, the US manipulates ambiguity about nuclear doctrine in order to coerce positive outcomes for itself.
+In the Chinese perspective, the US manipulates ambiguity in this regard in order to exercise coercion.
 This perception may frame Chinese interpretations of American willingness to alter the strategic balance, however slightly, with a THAAD deployment.

-The THAAD issue also illustrates problems of mutual mistrust.
+The THAAD issue also reflects upon problems of mutual mistrust.
 On both sides of the issue, commentators often impute malign intentions where they cannot understand the motives of their counterparts.
 Chinese analysts cannot see the utility of THAAD for addressing the DPRK threat and infer the system is thus directed at China.
 Similarly, Americans who cannot understand Chinese objections to THAAD assume the real issue is that China wishes to limit US/ROK cooperation or American defense capabilities in general.